jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 We need both Stable/Fixed and Unstable/Flexible elements in our design.
 Too many Stable/Fixed elements and the design is too rigid.
 Too many Unstable/Flexible elements and the design has no organization or structure.

 ### The Stable Abstractions Principle
-The Stable Abstractions Principle of a consequence of the Stable Dependencies Principle.
+The Stable Abstractions Principle is a consequence of the Stable Dependencies Principle.
 Unstable/Flexible design elements tend to be concrete, whereas Stable/Fixed design elements tend to be abstractions.

 Therefore, as we follow the flow of dependencies and knowledge in a good design that adheres to the Stable Dependencies Principle, we’ll tend to see the flow start with concrete classes move through classes of increasing stability and end with abstractions.